Noor-Houda/Simple-stat-Bakery-Servey/README.md

 I decided to design a sweet form that's why I chose the concept of a bakery. (or maybe was craving a piece of cake😅.)

 This project was created for a university assignment as a part of the web-development course.
 This is one of the early projects in the course.
-The purpose of sharing it is to see my progress in the future.
+The purpose of sharing it is to document my progress over time.

 ## Screenshots